eDNA Analysis

 How do I return my kits to the laboratory?

-The species listed above are the routine targets we look for, however there are hundreds more species we can detect.
+There are hundreds more species we can detect.
 Get in contact to see if the assay for your target species has already been developed, and if it has we’ll be able to detect it for you.

 Note: For non routine targets we may need to buy the primers specifically for you, this may take a few days and may incur the cost price of the primers depending on the number of analyses required.